openobserve/openobserve-docs/docs/howto/ingest_ecs_logs_using_firelens.md

 ## Introduction

 In order to send logs from [**`tasks`**](## "An `ECS task` is a collection of on or more containers running as a single unit in ECS.
 If you are from a kubernetes background then an ECS task is equivalent to a pod") running in ECS (on fargate and ec2 for linux) to ZincObserve, AWS firelens is the recommended mechanism.
-AWS firelens is a log router that sends log data from containers running in ECS tasks to fluentbit (or fluentd) sidecar container which can then send data to wherever fluentbit supports sending data.
+AWS firelens is a log router for Amazon ECS that sends log data from containers running in ECS tasks to fluentbit (or fluentd) sidecar container which can then send data to wherever fluentbit supports sending data.
 A sidecar container is simply an additional container running along side the main container in a task that performs some ancillary services - e.g. collecting logs, keep configuration up to date, etc. We recommend that you use fluentbit instead of fluentd due to its much lower resource requirements.

-If you have existing ECS tasks from which you need to send logs to ZincObserve, then you will need to modify their task definition to add dluentbit sidecar.
-Let's take a look at the below task definition.
+If you have existing ECS tasks from which you need to send logs to ZincObserve, then you will need to modify their task definition to add fluentbit sidecar.
+Let's take a look at how to accomplish this.

-You will need an existing ECS cluster to follow the steps below.
+# Prerequisites

+1. A Zinc cloud account or a ZincObserve self hosted setup.
+1. A running ECS cluster that supports fargate.
+If you don't already have one, create one by following the [documentation](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-cluster-console-v2.html).

 We will run our tasks using fargate for this demonstration.

-## Getting ZincObserve Configuration
+## Get Zinc Cloud / ZincObserve Configuration

 Before you can start with setting up the configuration of your ECS task you will need the details of your ZincObserve where you will send the logs.
 You can either use a self hosted ZincObserve or Zinc Cloud for this.
 You can get started with Zinc Cloud for free at [https://observe.zinc.dev](https://observe.zinc.dev) that has a generous free tier.